dleonard203/occasionally/README.md

 ```

 ## Contributing
-Since this package only relies on stdlib functionality, setup is pretty easy.
-On Linux:
+Since this package only relies on stdlib functionality, setup is pretty easy (tested on ubuntu 16.04):

 1.)
-Setup virtual env (`virtualenv env`).
+Install pipenv (`pip install pipenv`).

 2.)
-Activate virtual env (`source env/bin/activate`).
+Activate virtual env (`pipenv shell`).

 3.)
+Download dev requirements (`pipenv install --dev`).

+4.)
 Run `./run_tests.sh` to run the tests and install the package in your virtualenv.

-4.)
+5.)
 Edit code in the `occasionally` folder, and make sure you the tests still pass with `./run_tests.sh`!

-5.)
+6.)
 Code is documented with the Google python style guide (https://google.github.io/styleguide/pyguide.html) and tests are implemented in pytest.